duncanbradley/axis-extension/draft.md

 # Method
 # Materials

+We generated bar charts using ggplot2 in R (version ), using tidyverse version  and ggh4x version .
 The same scenarios were used as in E1 and bar charts were generated using the same method.
 We expanded the range of denominators, employing the following values: Consequently, the values plotted in the charts and on the axes, differed from E1.

 # Procedure